 Erasmus Mundus Master’s Degree in Women’s and Gender Studies (GEMMA), is a two-year postgraduate interdisciplinary study programme that provides high quality education and professional competencies for personnel working or intending to work in the areas of Women’s Studies, Gender Studies and Equal Opportunities across Europe and beyond.
 Students benefit from international mobility as they study at two different European universities and obtain a double diploma from the Home and Mobility institutions.
-The call for self-funded applicants is now open until May 14.
+The call for scholarships and self-funded applicants will open again in December/January (start programme in September 2022).
 For more information, see here.

 On the occasion of International Women’s Day 2019, the GEMMA Master has been included among the ten Erasmus+ projects that have contributed the most to gender equity and empowerment of women.
 See here and here!

 Exhibition: Footnotes on Equality – in collaboration with Casco Art Institute Utrecht.